-- A. All efforts shall be made to direct intense development outside the critical area.
-If intense development is proposed in the critical area, it shall be directed toward the intensely developed areas. - B. Stormwater Management.
+A. All efforts shall be made to direct intense development outside the critical area.
+If intense development is proposed in the critical area, it shall be directed toward the intensely developed areas.

+- B. Development and redevelopment shall be subject to the Habitat Protection Area requirements prescribed in this chapter and as further described in 21.54.105, 21.54.106 and 21.54.120. - BC.
+Stormwater Management.
 Stormwater management technologies shall be required to reduce pollutant loadings by at least ten percent below that of predevelopment levels in accordance with Chapter 17.10.
-All development and redevelopment activities shall include stormwater management technologies that reduce pollutant loadings by at least 10 percent below the level of pollution on the site prior to development or redevelopment as provided in Critical Area 10% Rule Guidance Manual Fall 2003 and as may be subsequently amended, or in accordance with Chapter 17.10, as applicable. - B.C Impervious SurfacesLot coverage.
+All development and redevelopment activities shall include stormwater management technologies that reduce pollutant loadings by at least 10 percent below the level of pollution on the site prior to development or redevelopment as provided in Critical Area 10% Rule Guidance Manual Fall 2003 and as may be subsequently amended, or in accordance with Chapter 17.10, as applicable. - B.D Impervious SurfacesLot coverage.
 Manmade impervious surfaces Lot coverage in the IDA of the Critical Area shall be limited to the following maximum percentages of the development site: